parreirat/vehiculum-challenge/README.md

 2 - Or just run the following command:
 `bundle exec rake install`

+**Now there's an important step**: depending on how you have your rubies set up, you might have to do something different: I use `rbenv`, so I have to call `rbenv rehash`, you won't get the global executable working otherwise.

 If you want to **reinstall** the gem due to changes or other reasons, run `gem uninstall status`, and repeat step 1, or rerun command from step 2.